'We have a lot of kids that eat here' | Nearby business owners raise concerns after Austin street takeovers

 After that, the group moved to a parking lot off of the South Interstate 35 frontage road.

-Officers then learned several cars were gathering at the 8600 block of North MoPac Expressway and responded to a report of multiple drivers gathered in the 400 block of Center Ridge Dr.
+Officers then learned several cars were gathering at the 8600 block of North MoPac Expressway and responded to a report of multiple drivers gathered in the 400 block of Center Ridge Drive.

 "We could see full view just the burning out, the doughnuts that were happening.
 If you go there, you'll see all those skid marks.
 It's a lot, so it's more than one car," McNerney said.